AdamKyle/flare/resources/info/tips/section-1.md

 You should see a table of map names, and factions.
 We're going to do the first one together, Surface.
 When we are done you will be the Mercenary of Surface and have a very powerful unique item, that will grow with you as you level.
 But more on that later.

 To get started, which we already sort of have, we just have to kill anything.
-So yes we could kill sewer rats, so - actually do that - go kill on the game tab and come back here.
+So yes we could kill sewer rats, so - actually do that - go kill one on the game tab and come back here.

 ....